 The Energy Commission directed the Statewide CASE Team to model the energy impacts using specific prototypical building models that represent typical building geometries for different types of buildings.
-The prototype buildings that the Statewide CASE Team used in the analysis are presented in Table 68.
+The prototype buildings that the Statewide CASE Team used in the analysis are presented in Table 69.

 As DOAS HVAC is not the baseline system in any of the prototypes, individual prototypes were modified to replace the Standard Design HVAC system with the code enhancements for DOAS and separate heating and cooling system.
 The systems were defined based on research of common practice in DOAS buildings today and to current 2019 Title 24, Part 6 requirements for equipment nominal efficiencies and controls.
 These are referend to as the Proposed Design system and meets the criteria of the code enhancement recommendations.
-Prototype models of nonresidential buildings were modified to create the DOAS baseline buildings for new construction:
+Prototype models of nonresidential buildings were modified to create the DOAS baseline buildings for new construction as shown in Table 69.
+For prototypes where multiple DOAS system configurations were developed the results were reviewed individually for each configuration and ultimately all configurations for a given building type are combined by averaging the annual energy use to create a single reference design DOAS baseline.
+See Table 70 for more detail.

-Table 68: Prototype Buildings Used for Energy, Demand, Cost, and EnvironmentalImpacts Analysis
+Table 69: Prototype Buildings Used for Energy, Demand, Cost, and Environmental Impacts Analysis

-Prototype Name Number of Stories Floor Area (square feet) Description OfficeSmall 1 5,502 Three models were created to account for different DOAS HVAC configurations found most often: DOAS HRV with Mini Splits DOAS with RTU DOAS with VRF OfficeMedium 3 53,628 Three models were created to account for different DOAS HVAC configurations found most often: DX-DOAS with furnace and VRF DX-DOAS with heat pump and VRF HRV-DOAS with VRF SchoolPrimary 1 24,413 One model was created for the draft CASE Report:DX-DOAS with furnace and VRF.
-SchoolSecondary 2 210,866 One model was created for the draft CASE Report:DX-DOAS with furnace and VRF RetailStandAlone 1 24,563 Three models were created to account for different DOAS HVAC configurations found most often: DX-DOAS with furnace and VRF DX-DOAS with heat pump and VRF HRV-DOAS with VRF HotelSmall 4 93,632 Three models were created to account for different DOAS HVAC configurations found most often and only applied to: DX-DOAS with furnace and VRF DX-DOAS with heat pump and VRF HRV-DOAS with VRF RetailLarge 1 240,000 Three models were created to account for different DOAS HVAC configurations found most often and only applied to: DX-DOAS with furnace and VRF DX-DOAS with heat pump and VRF HRV-DOAS with VRF installed today.
+Prototype Name Number of Stories Floor Area (ft2) Description OfficeSmall 1 5,502 Three models were created to account for different DOAS HVAC configurations found most often: • DOAS HRV with Mini Splits • DOAS with RTU • DOAS with VRF Office Medium 3 53,628 Three models were created to account for different DOAS HVAC configurations found most often: • DX-DOAS with furnace and VRF • DX-DOAS with heat pump and VRF • HRV-DOAS with VRF School Primary 1 24,413 Models created to account for difference in DOAS HVAC configurations: • DX-DOAS with furnace and VRF.
+School Secondary 2 210,866 Models created to account for difference in DOAS HVAC configurations: • DX-DOAS with furnace and VRF • HRV-DOAS with FPFC Retail StandAlone 1 24,563 Three models were created to account for different DOAS HVAC configurations found most often: • DX-DOAS with furnace and VRF • DX-DOAS with heat pump and VRF • HRV-DOAS with VRF HotelSmall 4 93,632 Three models were created to account for different DOAS HVAC configurations found most often and only applied to: DX-DOAS with furnace and VRF DX-DOAS with heat pump and VRF HRV-DOAS with VRF RetailLarge 1 240,000 Three models were created to account for different DOAS HVAC configurations found most often and only applied to: DX-DOAS with furnace and VRF DX-DOAS with heat pump and VRF HRV-DOAS with VRF

+The same set of prototype models that were modified to create a Reference Design DOAS configurations based on market research of typical DOAS configurations installed today.
 Since the DOASu in a DOAS system is not directly regulated in past energy codes, the two Reference Design configurations were developed as follows:

-The same set of prototype models that were modified to create a Reference Design DOAS configurations based on market research of typical DOAS configurations